Auto-fill previously configured jail fields in new UI

 When trying to edit a jail which was created from the command line with the command

 the network fields ( ipv4 field ) isn't updated in the new UI when we try to update this jail and it manually requires us to input all of the ipv4 related fields.
 I believe this is related to how new UI parses middlewared jail.query.
 I have verified and jail.query returns accurate stats for ipv4 in this case but the format is different.

-#1 Updated by Erin Clark almost 2 years ago
+#1 Updated by Erin Clark about 2 years ago

 The reason it does that is because the field currently expects the data to be in the form "interface|<ipaddress>/subnet", if I create a jail like this for example the autofill works.

 iocage create -n myjailz ip4_addr="vlan0|192.168.1.10/24" -r 11.2-RELEASE

 How should the UI handle the subnet and interface portions if they are not available? (or could the middleware figure out what they are and give them to the ui?)